 Historic England can help with access to funding.
-We have two principal grant streams ourselves: Repair Grants for Heritage at Risk and Section 17 Management Agreements, which are smaller grants for scheduled monuments.
+We have two principal grant streams ourselves: Repair Grants for Heritage at Risk and Section 17 Management Agreements (which are smaller grants for scheduled monuments).
 More information on funding can be found on the Historic England website.
 The support of other grant providers, including the Heritage Lottery Fund, the Architectural Heritage Fund and Natural England, is also critical.

 We know how useful our own Register is in managing risk, prioritising action and engaging partners.
-We are therefore working with local authorities to encourage them to develop strategies for tackling buildings in poor condition.
+We also know that heritage, when well cared for, helps create vibrant and successful places.
+Our regional teams are therefore working with local authorities to encourage them to develop their own strategies for tackling buildings in poor condition.
 These strategies should include the use of enforcement powers; 'Stopping the Rot' is our published guidance on this.
 Our legal team can provide training and support for local authorities considering enforcement action.
 In certain circumstances we can also provide grant aid to underwrite the cost of serving Urgent Works and Repairs Notices.

 Building preservation trusts (BPTs) offer a tried and tested way of saving buildings at risk.
-We have close links with the Architectural Heritage Fund and fund their regional support officers to work across the country.
-They help BPTs and other notfor-profit organisations to access funding, carry out feasibility studies and develop solutions for buildings at risk.
-The Heritage Network Trust also provides information about support officers and BPTs.
-Guidance and case studies are available on the Historic England website.
+We have close links with the Architectural Heritage Fund and help fund their regional support officers to work across the country.
+They help BPTs and other not- for-profit organisations to access funding, carry out feasibility studies and develop solutions for places at risk.
+The Heritage Trust Network is also a valuable source of advice.
+Further guidance and case studies are available on the Historic England website.